debuggio/CarND-Behavioral-Cloning-P3/writeup_report.md

 To combat the overfitting, I added dropout step to model with 50% keep probability, because this value worked in my previous project

+After that car was able to drive around 30% of the thrack

+Last improvement that gave a huge impact was to record a few situations when car is going to leave the track, but then turns back to the middle of the road.

-**At the end of the process, the vehicle is able to drive autonomously half of the track and then has left the road.**
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road

 ####2.
 Final Model Architecture